aliahmedbd/AndroidAppBundle/README.md

 ![image](https://user-images.githubusercontent.com/11981999/172597139-f72a1f98-586b-4125-af34-94519edc7564.png)

-Building App Bundle using Command Line:
+## Building App Bundle using Command Line:
 On the command line we can run the bundle task like this:

-./gradlew bundleRelease
+`./gradlew bundleRelease`

 Or for the debug version:

-./gradlew bundleDebug
+`./gradlew bundleDebug`

 Then locate the bundle in your application’s build directory.
-The default location is app/build/outputs/bundle/release.
+The default location is `app/build/outputs/bundle/release`.

-For the release version we need the signed build for that we can use jarsigner, this is the command to sign the apk: jarsigner -keystore $pathToKeystore app-release.aab $keyAlias Once the variables are replaced with actual values and the keystore password is entered, the bundle will be signed and ready for upload.
+For the release version we need the signed build for that we can use jarsigner, this is the command to sign the apk:

+`jarsigner -keystore $pathToKeystore app-release.aab $keyAlias`

+Once the variables are replaced with actual values and the keystore password is entered, the bundle will be signed and ready for upload.

 ## Uploading through the Play Console